gruntwork-io/terragrunt/README.md

 # Terragrunt

-Terragrunt is a thin wrapper for [Terraform](https://www.terraform.io/) that provides extra tools for working with multiple Terraform modules, remote state, and locking.
+Terragrunt is a thin wrapper for [Terraform](https://www.terraform.io/) that provides extra tools for keeping your Terraform scripts DRY, working with multiple Terraform modules, and managing remote state.

 ## Quick start